EcjTn/Python-Journey/README.md

-# My Python Beginner Projects
+# Python Basic Socket Projects

-This repository contains simple Python scripts focused on basic networking concepts such as:
+This repository contains Python scripts focused on basic networking concepts such as:

 - Port scanning
 - Command and Control (C2) basics
 - Socket programming
 - And also some random games
+- Extras(password generator, etc..)

 These projects are part of my learning journey as a beginner in Python and networking.